Merilent/Authorization/README.md

 ### This project have ###

   * **Merilent.Authorization** : It is a Authorization framework library.
-  * **AuthorizationApp**       : It is a utitily app for admin to check user having which roles to access applicaition.
+  * **AuthorizationApp**       : It is a utility app for admin to check user having which roles to access applicaition.
   * **AuthorizationDB**        : It is a Database project having tables and view for Roles access to user or group.
   * **Sample Application**     : It has sample applicaiton using Auhtorization framework.